What is the first thing you look at when you visit an online store? Do you pay any attention to user interface examples?

 It’s easy to assume that your user interface is perfect, but you won’t know for sure until you run a few tests.
 Once you exhaust all your options, you can then settle on the details that make the most sense for your website and business as a whole.

 The last thing you want to do is create an online store with a poor user interface.
-If this happens, you’ll chase people away from your site, thus making it more difficult to make sales and reach your business goals.
+If this happens, you’ll chase people away from your site, thus making it more difficult to sell your products and reach your business goals.

-What are your thoughts on UI?
+What are your thoughts on these user interface examples?
 Do you have a system in place for making all the right decisions when building a website?
-Are you going to take your chances and hope for the best?
-Share your approach to user interface in the comment section below.